Updated for 2023 evaluation standards!

 Have you answered these questions?

-- Explained how you parametrically designed your files
+- Explained how you created your parametric design.

-- Documented how you made your vinyl cutting
+- Documented how you made something with the vinyl cutter.

-Answer: Describe/understand the nature and features (of your particular laser cutter)
+Answer: Describe/understand the available features and key settings of your laser cutter.

 Can I use the Inkscape clone tool for my pressfit kit?

 Answer: No. The clone tool is not a real parametric software.

 Answer: Something more than a finger joint box that you can assemble in multiple ways.
 The pieces must stay together without the use of adhesives and not fall apart when lifted.